-On May 5th we embarked on our fourth trip so far this year, it’s actually been a whirlwind year as we’re making good use of the last 15 months before kindergarten starts.
+On May 5th we embarked on our fourth road trip so far this year, it’s actually been a whirlwind year as we’re making good use of the last 15 months before kindergarten starts.

 We started the year in Malaysia, Singapore and South Korea.
 Then a short trip to OKC to check out some apartments, a week long trip to Denver to speak and ski, and now we’ve just returned from Europe .